 Families love Ferry Beach as the sandy swimming area gradually deepens.
 Playground, concession, restrooms, picnic area, stand up paddle board rentals, and pavilions make a day at the beach fun and easy!

 This 560 acre state park located on the north arm of Lake Charlevoix between Charlevoix and Boyne City offers a great beach.
+A state recreation park pass is needed to access this park.

 Immerse yourself into the Charlevoix rock hound culture by finding some Petoskey stones.
 Petoskey stones are actually fossilized coral from over 350 million years ago during the Devonian period when Michigan was covered by warm sea water.
 Over time the continents shifted from then, Michigan being near the equator to where Michigan now lies in the middle of the freshwater Great Lakes.
 When you find a Petoskey stone you hold in your hand a fossil of colonial coral which predates humans by about 300 million years.